Jdesiree112/Technical_Portfolio/CaseStudy_Mimir/Issue_ProblemSolvingCaseStudy/Issue-Solutions_Entry009.md

 To address these architectural constraints, the system is undergoing a fundamental redesign that replaces the ML classification tree with a sophisticated agentic workflow.
 This new architecture delegates prompt selection and task management to specialized lightweight agents, each handling specific aspects of the educational interaction process.
 Concurrently, the prompt library has been extracted into a dedicated `prompt_library.py` module with granular, purpose-specific prompt segments.

 The agentic workflow approach provides deterministic, auditable decision-making while eliminating the maintenance overhead, retraining cycles, and technical debt associated with the previous ML classification system.
-This refactoring significantly improves code organization, facilitates rapid prompt iteration, and enables scalable system expansion without the complexity of managing ML model lifecycles.
+This refactoring significantly improves code organization, facilitates rapid, prompt iteration, and enables scalable system expansion without the complexity of managing ML model lifecycles.

 The new architecture combines lightweight decision agents with a sophisticated thinking agent utilizing a custom-trained Phi3 model for complex reasoning preprocessing, creating a more maintainable, transparent, and capable educational AI system.